I recently attended the 2018 ELI Annual Meeting, a conference dedicated to progress in higher education innovation, as most of them are these days.

 This presentation is a reminder that if you’re not onboard with innovation in the classroom, and innovation in the industry, you’re leaving opportunities on the table.

 And despite what you may think, your current learning strategy may not be working.
 Thus, you might be impeding the learning outcomes of our students.

-Continue Reading: Designing a course around “what am I able to do?” produces an entirely different product than designing around the more meaningful question, “what learning experience would be best for the student?”
-This white paper will help you understand how to adapt and take advantage of evolving technologies.
+Designing a course around “what am I able to do?” produces an entirely different product than designing around “what learning experience would be best for the student?”
+This white paper will teach you how to adapt it to take advantage of evolving technologies.